ibm-cloud-docs/watson-knowledge-studio/typesystem.md

 The goal of your annotation workspace is to annotate each mention in a document with the type of thing that it is.
 After a mention is classified by entity type, the labeled span of text is referred to as an entity.

-A type system that you build with {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} can include the following entity type attributes.
+A type system that you build with {{site.data.keyword.knowledgestudioshort}} can include the following entity type attributes.
 The attributes help qualify mentions in text, but they are not marked as entity types by a machine learning model.
 For example, if the entity type ORGANIZATION has an entity subtype called COMMERCIAL, COMMERCIAL is not marked as an entity type on its own.

 - **Role**